dfederlein/Tower-OpenVPN/INSTRUCTIONS.md

 Also, you can change $1 from 'add' to 'del' and test that you can remove the host from the $HOSTCONFIG as well.

+NOTE: learn-address doesn't auto-remove hosts from either /etc/ansible/hosts.vpn or from Tower (it doesn't call the script) on disconnect.
+I am not sure how to fix this yet.

 ALSO NOTE:  This script does not have a lockfile functionality yet.
 Multiple clients connecting at the same time might very well step on each other's writes of the file.